thecodrr/fdir/README.md

 🔥 **All Node Versions Supported:** `fdir` runs everywhere on all Node versions (within reason).
 And it is unsurprisingly fastest there too.

+## Support

+> Do you like this project?
+[Support me by donating](https://ko-fi.com/thecodrr), creating an issue, becoming a stargazer or opening a pull request.
+Thanks.

 ## 🚄 Quickstart

 You can install using `npm`: